mattmasel/clinical-trial-monitor/research_and_development/manual_analysis.md

-BriefTitle | Short description of the study BriefSummary | Short description of the study and tests to be performed CompletionDate | Estimated time of completion StartDate | Start of trial
+BriefTitle | Short description of the study BriefSummary | Short description of the study and tests to be performed CompletionDate | Estimated time of completion StudyFirstPostDate | Initial posting to clinicaltrials.gov StartDate | Start of trial
+CompletionDate | End of trial
-NStudiesFound | If this value is `0` then there are no clinical trials available
+OverAllStatus | [Active, Recruiting, Not Yet Recruiting, Completed] NStudiesFound | If this value is `0` then there are no clinical trials available Rank | Each study gets their own rank

 ## Pharmaceutical Company List